-Keep your New Year’s resolutions with the help of these great apps
+Keep those promises with the help of these great New Year’s resolution apps

 The new year is almost upon us.
-Hopefully, 2016 was a good year for you, but if you want to make 2017 even better, you’ll want to set up some New Year’s resolutions.
+Hopefully, 2017 was a good year for you, but if you want to make 2018 even better, you’ll want to set up some New Year’s resolutions.
 What better way to achieve your resolutions than with the technology you already have at your disposal?
 You can use your devices to keep on track and help you achieve your goals — all you need are the right apps.
-Let’s take a look at some resolutions that you may have, and some of the best apps to help you achieve them.
+Let’s take a look at some resolutions that you may have, and some of the best New Year’s resolution apps to help you achieve them.

-More: 12 ride-hailing apps to get you home safe on New Year’s Eve
+Check out our picks for the best deals to get you ready for the new year, and if you’re buying a computer, take a look at the New Year’s resolutions for computer users.

 Read more — Scribd

 Scribd is definitely one of the most popular apps for accessing magazines, ebooks, graphic novels, and even audiobooks on the go.
 The app provides personalized recommendations, but you can also browse by topic, or explore what’s currently trending.
 You’ll have access to some of the most popular publications on the planet, including Bloomberg, Time Magazine, People Magazine, Fortune Magazine, Money Magazine.
-The app is also incredibly handy if you’re a university student, since it allows you to search for dissertations, scientific studies, government reports, and even sheet music.
-Your unlimited selection of books will not only sync across all your devices, but will be ready for you to read offline.
+The app is also incredibly handy if you’re a university student since it allows you to search for dissertations, scientific studies, government reports, and even sheet music.
+Your unlimited selection of books will not only sync across all your devices but will be ready for you to read offline.
 The app is free to download and comes with a 30-day trial period, but a membership cost is $9 a month.

 Download now for: